 Photographer Jade Maguire has captured the atmosphere just perfectly.
 Thank you so much for sharing these brilliant images with us Jade.

 We decided early on we would get married near my home in North Wales, and we knew we wanted something a bit different.
-We aren’t religious so didn’t want a church and wanted the ceremony and reception in the same place to avoid travelling and the option of guests staying over to really extend it.
-We booked a number of venues for Oct half term of 2015, and Pentre Mawr was the second one we visited.
-We knew instantly we loved it and checked out one more before cancelling the rest and booking that week for August 2017.
+We aren’t religious so didn’t want a church wedding and wanted the ceremony and reception in the same place to avoid travelling and the option of guests staying over to really extend it.
+We booked several visits to venues in October half term of 2015, and Pentre Mawr was the second one we visited.
+We instantly loved it and checked out one more before cancelling the rest and booking that week for August 2017.
 We also gave our notice and paid our registry fees.

 We then did very little in terms of planning until summer 2016 when our little boy was 6 months and we were a year away from the wedding.
-We spent the summer booking suppliers such as caterer/bar, photographer and the band, and sent our Save the Dates out.
-Over the next few months we started looking a details such as the choir, florist and cake maker.
-I began the search for my dress in January and we sent the invites out then as well (themed as tickets complete with ticket stub.
-We started searching for the bridesmaid dresses in February but this took months.
-We had our hen and stag dos in April and then from May – August it was quite intense in terms of planning the details as we did a lot of the decor ourselves so finding rose gold charger plates, an aisle runner, making the table numbers etc, and essentially getting the vision together.
+We spent the summer booking suppliers such as caterer/bar, photographer, and the band, and sent our Save the Dates out.
+Over the next few months we started looking at details such as the choir, florist and cake maker.
+I began the search for my dress in January 2017 and we sent the invites out then as well – themed as gig tickets complete with ticket stub.
+We started searching for the bridesmaid dresses in February, but this took months.
+We had our hen and stag parties in April and then from May – August it was quite intense in terms of planning the detail as we did a lot of the décor ourselves… finding rose gold charger plates, an aisle runner, making the table numbers etc, and essentially getting the vision together.
 In the weeks leading up the focus was on the music playlists, the seating plan and finalising details with suppliers.

 FINDING THE DRESS | Started looking in January 2017 – booked approximately six boutiques over one weekend.
 My dress was about the fourth dress I tried on at the second boutique (about the 12th in total).
 Tried a few more on to be sure, but I knew I had the one.
 Cancelled all the other appointments and went back and paid the deposit that day.